jpgonzalezra/chain-indexer-monorepo/README.md

 # Monorepo for Blockchain Indexing Services

-This monorepo houses two critical microservices designed for blockchain data indexing and analysis: `chain-watcher` and `assets-identifier`.
+This monorepo houses two critical microservices designed for blockchain data indexing and analysis: `chain-watcher` and `assets-indexer`.
 Both services are tailored for EVM-compatible blockchains, providing real-time monitoring, event processing, and efficient data indexing.

 ## Services Overview

 - **Chain Watcher**: Monitors and indexes blockchain data in real-time, broadcasting relevant transaction logs and events for downstream processing.
-- **Assets Identifier**: Processes blockchain events, focusing on identifying and handling ERC721 and ERC1155 assets, and stores transaction data for analysis.
+- **Assets indexer**: Processes blockchain events, focusing on identifying and handling ERC721 and ERC1155 assets, and stores transaction data for analysis.

 ## Prerequisites